YukiYJ/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hello!
 I'm a final-year undergraduate learning at The Hong Kong Polytechnic University, majoring in Computing and minoring in Applied Mathematics.
 My research interests include Text Mining and Machine Learning.
-Now I am conducting my capstone project, "Performance Evaluation using Artificial Intelligence", supervised by Dr. Yan Liu.
+Now I am conducting my capstone project, "Performance Evaluation using Artificial Intelligence", under the supervision of Dr. Yan Liu.